-WHEREAS young novice drivers have the highest crash rates of any age group,
+WHEREAS novice drivers have the highest crash rates of any age group, and

-WHEREAS research shows that specific driving restrictions for novice drivers substantially reduce the crash risk of these young drivers,
+WHEREAS research shows that driving restrictions for novice drivers substantially reduces the crash risk of these young drivers, and

-WHEREAS GDL systems with a variety of requirements have been adopted in all States in the United States and Australia, most Provinces in Canada, and many European countries,
+WHEREAS graduated driver licensing programs with a variety of requirements have been adopted in all States in the United States and Australia, most Provinces in Canada, and many European countries,

-BE IT RESOLVED all jurisdictions should adopt graduated driver licensing systems for novice drivers up to age 21 also global collaboration and funding for further research is recommended:
+BE IT RESOLVED that all jurisdictions should adopt graduated driver licensing programs for novice drivers up to age 21 with the following structure:

 - A learner stage with a requirement for documenting a minimum number of hours of driving with a fully licensed driver over age 21.